Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Air Crash Investigation/README.md

 - Now, let's debug it with GitHub Copilot

-- Navigate to the `Terminal` and select the content of the thrown exception.
+- Navigate to the `Terminal` and `select` all the content of the thrown exception.

 - Open GitHub Copilot Chat, click **+** to clear prompt, then ask the following question: